vipulpathak113/FrontendInterviewQuestions/README.md

 A polyfill is a browser fallback, made in JavaScript, that allows functionality you expect to work in modern browsers to work in older browsers
 ----------------------------------------------------------------------------------------

--- different type of dependecies package.json
+- Different type of dependecies package.json
-dependencies: All of the dependencies your project uses (the external code that the project relies on) are listed here devDependencies : Packages which are only needed during development, and aren't needed in production. peer dependecies: peerDependencies are for plugins, libraries that require a "host" library to perform their function, but may have been written at a time before the latest version of the host was released.
+    - **dependencies:** All of the dependencies your project uses (the external code that the project relies on) are listed here
+    - **devDependencies:** Packages which are only needed during development, and aren't needed in production.
+    - **peer dependecies:** peerDependencies are for plugins, libraries that require a "host" library to perform their function, but may have been written at a time before the latest version of the host was released.
 ---------------------------------------------------------------------------------------------------

 - **this**: value of this always depends on how it is called;